Specialist Certificate in Ageing

 “The course content has given me wonderful insights into emerging practices in the ageing sector and many of these concepts I have already been able to adopt and integrate into our business systems to enhance the health and wellbeing outcomes for our senior clients.”

 Looking back on how his student journey has evolved, the Brisbane father explains that he “would not have been able to juggle family, work and other commitments to participate” if it wasn’t for the online nature of the course.

-The value associated with interacting with high calibre like-minded individuals and having the ability to network with same, has already produced measurable financial returns for my business, which whilst unintended and unexpected, further crystalizes the investment value for me.
+The value associated with interacting with high-calibre like-minded individuals and having the ability to network has already produced measurable financial returns for my business, which whilst unintended and unexpected, further crystalizes the investment value for me.

 Cameron has nothing but praise for the Master of Ageing course.

-“From my observation, learning and experience, University of Melbourne are the world-leaders and are at the cutting-edge of the emerging Ageing sector.
+“From my observation, learning and experience, the University of Melbourne is the world-leader and is at the cutting-edge of the emerging Ageing sector.
 Get amongst it!”

 Sample course plan

 View some sample course plans to help you select subjects that will meet the requirements for this certificate.